hypnoJerk/hypno-dark-syntax/README.md

 ## Hypno Dark Syntax theme

 This theme was forked from one-dark-syntax, and changed a bit to my liking.
-Theres more blue, and a little less orange.
-Current line gutter number is now blue.
+There's more blue, and a little less orange.
+Current-line gutter number is now blue.
 Also highlight color is a nice opaque blue.

 Also there is a matching UI theme to one-dark-syntax(which this one is based off of)